telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

 > **Important**
 >
-> The jQuery convention of returning the selected DOM element from most methods applies to the widget initialization methods.
-This allows jQuery methods to be chained.
+> The jQuery convention for returning the selected DOM element from most methods applies to the widget initialization methods.
+This allows for chaining of jQuery methods.

 ### Chain jQuery Method Calls